TheGreekSailor/Optimal-Betting-Game/README.md

 ## Motivation behind project

-This is my first attempt to solve a game-theory style betting problem which involves probabilistic reasoning and optimization of betting at each round by manually calculating the derivatives and finding the bet that maximizes the players EVs #
+This is an attempt to solve a game-theory style betting problem which involves probabilistic reasoning and optimization of betting at each round by manually calculating the derivatives and finding the bet that maximizes the players EVs

 ## Description